PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-CPTSD_and_the_battles.md

 **Navigating Career Change: Embracing Cybersecurity**

 After studying three years in college for robotics and two years for electronics and controls, I thought working as a control engineer was what I wanted to do.
 But my curiosity had different plans.
-It was scary to say goodbye to my previous job as a cable technician, as I was uncertain if I would ever get it back again.
+It was scary to say goodbye to my previous job as a control engineer, as I was uncertain if I would ever get it back again.
 However, I had a little light of trust in myself—no matter what happened, I would work hard and achieve my dream job.

 **Discovering My Passion for Cybersecurity**